What Is ISO 13485 Certification?

 Controlled documented procedures

-Risk management must align with ISO 14971 principles and be integrated throughout:
+Risk management must align with ISO 14971 Risk principles and be integrated into:

 Supplier control